Are you a carer?

-Ali and Sara are a great source of information so if you have any questions, pop in and see them or call us on 01225 703236.
+Michelle and Sarah are a great source of information so if you have any questions, pop in and see them or call us on 01225 703236.
 They can also assist if you are struggling to access appointments because of your status as a carer.

 We also have a dedicated notice board for our carers, where you can find useful information and contact details for Carers Support.

 Carers Support Wiltshire is an independent charity established to provide support to carers living in Wiltshire.
 They aim to identify and help as many carers as possible and employ specialist Carer Support Workers who provide confidential information and advice about caring matters and one to one support.
 Their free services include complementary therapies, social activities for some 'me' time, befriending services, counselling, education and much more.

 You can self refer to Carers Support Wiltshire, or we can pass your contact details to them when you register with the surgery as a carer.